-I’ve received this query before so thought it makes a good topic.
+I’ve received this query before so thought it makes a suitable topic.
 What is my word count?
 Do I strive for a daily figure?

 Mostly because it’s difficult to stop our brains from ticking along.
 We can take a holiday and get ideas every day we’re away.
 Fine.
-Jot them down, just try not to begin the project.
+Jot them down, only try not to begin the project.
 What these courses should say, and often mean, is that a writer needs to write regularly.
-For many writers this means a daily word count.
+For many writers, this means a daily word count.

 What that word count should be varies.
 I’ve known writers for whom 500 words feels like a huge number.
-Many settle for 1000, but for me 1000-1500 words feels as if I’ve barely got started.
-Stories often come as if I’m reading, the only difference is that the ‘book’ I’m reading from is inside my head.
+Many settle for 1000, but for me, 1000-1500 words feel as if I’ve barely got started.
+Stories often come as if I’m reading.
+The only difference is that the ‘book’ I’m reading from is inside my head.
 I need to ‘fall into’ the story the same way I do when I’m reading, forget time, block out everything around me.
-I often write from A – Z, page one to infinity.
+I often write from A – Z, page one, to infinity.

 At around 2000 words, I feel as I’ve put in a good day’s work.
 I aim for 2000 words a day, five times a week.
 Many have told me that’s a huge amount, but let me add that I’m a fast touch-typist.
 If the story flows (a big IF), it’s surprising how fast I can put 2000 words on the page.
 An average document in an office can be longer than that, and it wouldn’t take a professional typist long to transfer.
 If I have the time and the story is streaming, I have written more.

 The most I’ve ever written in a day was around 10,000 words.
-I was on holiday, and I woke up one morning with a story fully formed in my head.
-I spent 8 hours typing, scurrying to grab drinks and a sandwich and taking bathroom breaks only when necessary, but I don’t recommend it, found it exhausting, mentally, emotionally, and worse of all, physically.
+On holiday, I woke up one morning with a story fully formed in my head.
+I spent 8 hours typing, scurrying to grab drinks and a sandwich and taking bathroom breaks only when necessary, but I don’t recommend it.
+I found it exhausting, mentally, emotionally, and worse of all, physically.
 Not a good idea to spend those hours sitting in a chair.
 Still, I have managed 4000-4500 words on a sunny afternoon feeling nothing other than accomplished.
 That makes up for the days when I’m unable to write.